SGA Bylaws

 Clause D.

-The External Committee shall be responsible for serving as an outreach committee for the Student Government Association.
-This committee shall work to maintain the visibility of the Student Government Association through the entirely of the academic year.
+The External Relations and Marketing Committee shall be responsible for serving as an outreach committee for the Student Government Association.
+This committee shall work to maintain the visibility of the Student Government Association through the entire academic year.
 This committee will also incorporate the overall vision and message of the current Student Government Association in its practices to serve as an outreach committee of the Student Government Association.
 This committee will create and maintain current Student Government Association initiatives aimed at upholding a strong sense of connection with the UIS campus.

 Clause A.